 Bus driver arrested after parent claims he slammed door on her arm and drove off

-INDEPENDENCE- A longtime bus driver in St. Helena Parish was arrested, accused of aggravated battery, after a parent alleged he shut the bus door on her arm and drove a few feet before stopping.
+INDEPENDENCE - A longtime bus driver in Tangipahoa Parish was arrested and accused of aggravated battery after a parent alleged he shut the bus door on her arm and drove a few feet before stopping.

 Techniguecious Moore said it was a foggy morning last month when children were waiting with their parents a safe distance away from the road.
 She said when the bus pulled up, the driver became irate that the kids were not at the stop.
 She went to speak to him, and that's when things took a dramatic turn.